 Book chapters and journal articles not available in our library can be obtained from other library collections or commercial vendors upon request.
 These photocopies are delivered electronically to the patron’s desktop.
 Researchers can send electronic interlibrary loan requests using the form located on the library’s internal web page.

-Trained library staff members are available to assist St. Jude researchers with customized literature searches.
-The library’s Web page also supports the hospital’s research by providing links to PubMed and several other databases.
+Trained library staff members are available to advise St. Jude researchers on literature search strategies, resource selection, organization and workflows.
+Staff provide one-on-one orientations, training sessions and more to welcome new employees.
+The library’s website also supports the hospital’s research by providing links to key resources, training materials and research guides.

 The library’s collection of St. Jude reprints reflects the hospital’s research efforts.
 Beginning with one volume that covers several years, the reprint collection now includes multiple volumes each year.
 It’s an interesting way to visualize the hospital’s history.